GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype InterfaceBlock

-Defines the exchange capabilities of an interaction point on Physical Level.
+Specifies the exchange capabilities of an interaction point on Physical Level.
 ## Physical Connection Property
 realized by Stereotype FlowProperty

 Specifies a detail of an interaction point on Physical Level.
 ## Physical Connector Compatibility
-specifies that two interface connection point definitions are compatible, and how the Physical interface properties are mapped.
+Specifies the fact that two Physical Interface Connection Point Definitions are compatible and how the Physical Interface Connection Properties are mapped.
 ## Physical Context Element
 Abstract element of a System Context  in the Physical Domain, outside the SOI scope, interacting with the SOI.
 ## Physical Element